SeasoulChris/apollo/README.md

    1) Use absolute path like `/apollo/...` to refer to files in Apollo.
    1) Goto next tip for cloud data usage.

-1. Run `tools/check.sh` to make sure everything works well before submitting your code, otherwise the CI robot will complain and reject.
 1. We use [bosfs](https://cloud.baidu.com/doc/BOS/s/Ajwvyqhya) to mount Apollo's BOS storage at `/mnt/bos`, which can be used as a POSIX file system.
 But if you want to list many files under a folder, a better way is to call